The Biker's Rules

 She peers from the cupboard again with her war-face expression and growls out a snort.

-She’s a realist who doesn’t believe in the nitty gritty stuff like soulmates … or love … or even hate for that matter.
+She’s a realist who doesn’t believe in the nitty-gritty stuff like soulmates … love … or even hate, for that matter.
 She dates good-looking blokes mostly for sex.
-A modern-day woman who takes what she needs and gives what she wants … her words not mine.
+A modern-day woman who takes what she needs and gives what she wants … her words, not mine.

 I, on the other hand, dream about …. well, let’s just say I dream about something different, something special, the sort of storybook love where two people’s eyes meet and BAM — true love forever.
-Like a Romeo and Juliet kind of thing — without the dying part, of course.
+Like a Romeo and Juliet kind of thing — skipping death, of course.
 Okay … let’s rather say I dreamed about it … in the past …

-In the meantime, I’ve learned that real life is no fairy tale.
+Cause I’ve learned that real life is no fairy tale.
 Nope, real life is a frickin horror story.
-Where Romeo leaves poor Juliet in the tomb to fuck a slutty brunette on the side.
-And as if that’s not enough, he’ll again move on to the next brown-haired bimbo right the next day.
+Where Romeo leaves poor Juliet in the tomb to go fuck a slutty brunette on the side.
+And as if that’s not enough, he’ll move on to the next brown-haired bimbo right the next day.
 And the next and the next.

 Yep, the perverted universe likes jokes, especially when it comes to love.
 No wonder people are getting more and more skeptical to risk their hearts … the living happily-ever-after dream is all just a warped cliché.

 I would know — because of all the boys in the world, fate set me up to have my BAM moment with HIM!
-And it happened more than once — I had TWO BAM moments with the same boy.
-And they were really really good BAMs.
+And it happened more than once — I had TWO BAMs!

 Until they were not.

 The first one, at least, didn’t immediately turn into a disaster … it started with one.
-I was 9 (yeah it kicked off young) and our principal decided to introduce us to cross-country running.
+I was 9 (yeah, it kicked off young) and our principal decided to introduce us to cross-country running.
 The whole school was to participate.
-It turned out that the field they laid out for us, was very close to the proclaimed and mysterious haunted house.
+And the field they laid out for us was very close to the proclaimed and mysterious haunted house.

-It was a stupid idea … I know that now … but back then Jason Steward, local class bully, dared a bunch of us to slip away and investigate the house.
+It was a stupid idea … I know that now … but back then Jason Steward — the local class bully — dared a bunch of us to slip away and investigate the house.
 Anybody who chickened out would have been labeled a namby-pamby … and knowing Jason … he would make it stick until we graduated.
 I was not going to sink my social status before it even started.
+High school was still coming.

 However, it didn’t go quite as planned.
 The outing went haywire.
-Both Kiara and I got hurt, grounded, and put into detention — with Axel.
+Both Kiara and I got hurt, grounded, and ended up in detention — with Axel.
 Jason and the runaways never got caught.
 And we never blabbed them out.
 I’m no rat.
-Neither are Kiara or Axel.
+Neither is Kiara nor Axel.

-Eventually, my social status still sank sensationally in my freshman year — but the two are not related.
+But much good did it do — in the end, my social status still nosedived and sank sensationally in my freshman year — but the two incidents are not related.
 That’s a whole different story.

 Oh, I also had my first BAM moment with some green eyes.

-Anyway, when Logan called out behind me at going-home-time, I slammed my locker shut and turned around, ready to share my beef and wail about the unfairness of the system, knowing my brother would at least understand.
-Kiara didn’t.
+Anyway, when Logan called out to me at the end-of-school time, I slammed my locker shut and turned around, ready to share my beef and wail about the unfairness of the system, knowing my brother would at least pretend to understand.
+Cause Kiara didn’t.

 And BAM — another moment.
 Same eyes.
 Same boy.
 How could it not be fated?